-The Summer Financial Math Program at the University of Chicago welcomes students with strong quantitative skills to explore opportunities in the field of Financial Math.
-This program for current undergraduate and post-baccalaureate students provides a rigorous introduction to modern applications in Financial Math through an interdisciplinary curriculum delivered via remote instruction by lecturers and industry experts affiliated with the Financial Math MS program at UChicago.
+The University of Chicago welcomes students with strong quantitative skills to explore opportunities in the field of Financial Math.
+This course for current undergraduate and post-baccalaureate students in Quantitative Portfolio Management and Algorithmic Trading provides a rigorous introduction to modern applications in Financial Math through an interdisciplinary curriculum delivered via remote instruction by lecturers and industry experts affiliated with the Financial Math MS program at UChicago.
 Participants in this program will receive University of Chicago undergraduate course credit.
-Those who successfully complete the Summer Financial Math Program and eventually matriculate in the Financial Math MS program within the next four years may apply credit earned towards that degree program.
+Those who successfully complete this course and eventually matriculate in the Financial Math MS program within the next four years may apply credit earned towards that degree program.

 Financial Math is the application of math, statistics, and programming within the finance industry.

 Financial markets have become increasingly complex, requiring specialized skills to effectively predict opportunities for profit and manage risk.
 Demand has grown steadily for people who can understand, enhance, and develop complex mathematical models.
 These individuals - known as “quants” - are hired into a wide range of positions at places such as investment banks, hedge funds, trading firms, asset management companies, insurance firms, and FinTech providers.

 The demand for quants is global, and individuals can choose from a variety of career paths in the industry, based on their skills and interests.
 For example, quants conduct research and develop new models to support algorithmic trading at hedge funds and trading firms.
 Others are performing quantitative risk analysis for large scale insurance or pension funds.
 Other examples include research and development of investment strategies at banks or portfolio analytics at asset management firms.